A combination of "tool competence" and cognitive skills are needed.

 And check out the work of our GREAT friends whose media education work is exemplary and aligned with our mission

-NATIONALNational Association for Media Literacy Education (NAMLE) is the national membership organization for media literacy that was co-founded by Renee Hobbs.
-Media Literacy Now is a national advocacy organization for media literacy policy.
+NATIONALNational Association for Media Literacy Education.
+(NAMLE) is the national membership organization for media literacy that was co-founded by Renee Hobbs.
+Media Literacy Now.
+The national advocacy organization for media literacy policy.

-Common Sense Media provides reviews and information to help parents and children assess and evaluate films, TV shows, videogames and online content
+Common Sense Media.
+A terrific resource for parents, this group provides reviews and information to help parents and children assess and evaluate films, TV shows, videogames and online content

 Media Education Foundation produces valuable media literacy videos and study guides.